-In Chicago in 1924, Artie Strauss and Judd Steiner are friends and fellow law students who come from wealthy backgrounds.
-They have few true friends as they believe all their contemporaries to be intellectually inferior.
-Although Judd acts arrogantly towards others his inherent weakness is understood and exploited by Artie and indeed Judd appears to relish his submissiveness to Artie.
-Part of their goal in life, influenced perhaps by their admiration for Nietzsche, is to experience how it feels to do anything one pleases.
-They thus plot to commit what they consider the perfect crime - a kidnapping and murder - not only in order to experience killing for killing's sake, but also - especially in Artie's case - to taunt the authorities after the fact.
-They believe themselves above the law.
-The actual killing of little Paulie Kessler, and the subsequent attempts to cover their tracks, are not so perfect however.
-Sid Brooks, a fellow student (who also works for the Globe newspaper) whom ...Written by
+In 1924 Chicago, Artie Strauss and Judd Steiner are friends and fellow law students who both come from wealthy backgrounds.
+They have few true friends as they believe all their contemporaries are intellectually inferior.
+Within their relationship, Artie is the dominant and Judd the submissive who says he will do whatever Artie tells him.
+Although Judd acts intellectually arrogant to others, he also shows signs of weakness and reticence most evident to Artie.
+Part of their goal in life is to experience how it feels to do everything.
+As such, they plot to commit what they consider the perfect crime - a kidnapping and murder - not only so that they can experience the sense of killing for killing's sake, but also taunt the law with the knowledge of it and their superiority after the fact.
+They believe their crime is above the law.
+Their murder of young Paulie Kessler is not so perfect, with evidence at the scene uncovered by one of their law school colleagues, Sid Brooks, who also works ...Written by

 When D.A.
 Horn is interviewing Straus, Horn sits down in a chair that was meant for Straus and moves a floor lampshade back down that had been directing its light at that chair.
 Straus moves to stand beside the floor lamp.
 The light is then variably on and off as shots between the two change.
 See more »